 In states where cannabis is legal, many people purchase CBD products at the dispensary.
 To buy these items, you need to be 21 years old or older, and most dispensaries will not allow anyone under this age inside their premises without an adult supervising them.

 However, age restrictions on CBD vary by state.
-In some places, you can buy it as long as you are 18, but most online stores will require verification, and 21 years of age in dispensaries are standard practice.
+In some places, you can buy it as long as you are 18.
+For example, marijuana dispensaries offer weed delivery in Guelph, Ontario to homes if you are 19 years old or older.
+But most online stores will require verification, and 21 years of age in dispensaries are standard practice.

 The wrong belief that CBD is legal to administer can put parents in a dangerous position with Child Protective Services.
 This was reinforced by the industry and now parents have no idea what they are doing or how risky this could possibly be for their child.

 The only way to ensure that your child is free from THC and other side effects would be by purchasing the product with nothing but CBD.
 However, there is not anything like pure CBD because they somewhat contain traces of THC.